WeTransfer/concorde.js/README.md

 * Release the module to NPM: `npm publish`
 * Repeat with the rest of the modules, if any.
 * Push your changes: `git push --no-verify --follow-tags --set-upstream origin feature`

+## Integrations tests

+We run some very basic integration tests to check if our final bundle works properly in a real browser:
+- Run `npm run server:dist` to start the node server.
+- Create a folder named `__e2e__` inside the module you want to test.
+- Create a file named `index.html`, which will import the final module and write some results on the page.
+- Write some specs in `index.spec.js` with [Jest](https://facebook.github.io/jest/) and [Puppeteer](https://github.com/GoogleChrome/puppeteer).
+- Run the tests with `npm run test:integration`

 ## License